oscarbutler/Questionnaire/README.md

 The header shows the title and is made to stand out and clearly show the user what the website is about.

+The header should be very clear in order for the title to be seen with ease.

+I have made the header the same color as the background of other elements to make sure it does not clash.

 ![](documentation/quiz-header.png)

 ### Footer

+The footer is the same color as the header and background color for other elements for the same reason, so it does not clash.

 The footer contains a credits link which will take you to this [Github](https://github.com/oscarbutler/Quiz) repository.